bvispo/Geospatial-data-project/README.md

  - Lisbon: Avenida Antonio Augusto de Aguiar.
  - London: St Paul´s Cathedral.

- These coordinates were used to realice the API Foursquare calls, using **Starbucks, Bars, Preschools and train stations** in the three given cities: **Madrid, Lisbon and London**.
+ These coordinates were used to realice the API Foursquare calls, using **Starbucks, Bars, and Train Stations** in the three given cities: **Madrid, Lisbon and London**.

 ​Once all the information was downloaded in json format, I made a calculation of the distances between the coordinates of origin and the information obtained from Foursquare.